 With animals, I am always amazed with their will to survive.
 Goats in particular love life and will put up a good fight to survive.

 Unfortunately, sometimes medicines and home remedies fail, and the goat dies anyway.
 There is no way to really tell if a goat will live or die with your help to keep it alive.
 It really depends on the individual goats will to survive.

-This is why prevention is always better than the cure.
+This is why prevention is always better than cure.

 Make sure your goats do not have any access to your vegetable garden.
 If they get in there, you will lose your garden and your goat will get sick.

-If a poisoning does occur, do not give up hope.
-Your goat will fight to survive, and with your help and support he or she will have a good fighting chance at survival.
+If poisoning does occur, do not give up hope.
+Your goat will fight to survive, and with your help and support, he or she will have a good fighting chance at survival.

 Di-Anne Devenish Seebregts was raised in an environment where daily life consisted of hiking, environmental conservation, growing fruit and vegetables, and raising poultry for meat and eggs.

 She combined her passion for the writing word with her love of the pride that comes with not relying on others.
 She raised three children (who are now adults) to value the environment, and understand the value of being self-sufficient.